 As soon as mass monsters started being rewarded circa the Dorian era, there was an obvious need to get bigger.

-To get bigger you need to eat even more than you already were, meaning you are stressing your kidneys even more than you had to previously to keep your blood sugar in check.
+To get bigger you need to eat even more than you already were, meaning you are stressing your pancreas even more than you had to previously to keep your blood sugar in check.

 The inevitable result that will occur at some stage no matter who the individual is would be abdominal distension once the amount of food overconsumption reaches a point that the digestive system can no longer support, and a backlog of bacteria starts to seep into the intestine where it shouldn't be, which causes bloating/GH gut.